This page may contain affiliate links, which helps support this site at no extra cost to you. Learn more.

 Pole Types: Removable, portable, friction fit, rotating, platform, fly pole

-(click on links above to read more about that general type of pole)
+(click on any link above to read more about that general type of pole)

 Vertical Leisure does not offer a permanent dance pole, but you can easily create a semi-permanent pole by installing a permanent ceiling mount instead of using the standard friction pad mount (see below).

-If you're installing your X-Pole on a vaulted (sloping) ceiling, you'll need to purchase a special ball ceiling mount which can be purchased from either XPole US or Xpole UK.
+If you're installing your X-Pole on a vaulted (sloping) ceiling, you'll need to purchase a special ball ceiling mount which can be purchased from any of the XPole websites.

 Note that this mount also works on flat ceilings, though there is also a flat permanent ceiling mount designed for home use which is less expensive (see below).

-The ball mount is shown above in the Silver finish.
+The ball mount shown here uses the Silver finish.
 This mount is also available in a Gold finish to match whichever pole finish you have.

 Unless you're planning to buy an X-Stage platform pole, do make sure you measure the ceiling height in all the rooms in which you plan to use your pole.